Sister George: Other bands

 Ellyott was the main singer and song writer of Israeli band Pollyanna Frank, a prominent Israeli alternative band; she was also drummer of The Darlings, a band which included Lesley Woods (formerly of the post punk band Au Pairs) and Debbie Smith (later in Curve and Echobelly).

 After Sister George, Ellyott went on to form Nightnurse which featured then 16-year-old Charlotte Hatherley on guitar, who would later have success with the band Ash.
 Daryl drummed for The Element Of Crime with Chris and Jo from Huggy Bear, Layla from Skinned Teen, Dale from Blood Sausage and Andy from Linus, releasing the single "The things we do for love...".
 Also after Sister George, Lyndon and Lisa had a short running band called Kidnapper.

-Lisa Cook passed away in 2008.
+Lisa Cook died in 2008.
 Ellyott moved back to Israel where she is now a radio DJ.